 The outflow did not spread evenly across multiple exchanges.
 Instead, blockchain data shows the movement concentrated mainly on one platform.
 This concentration changed how analysts interpret the signal.

-Bitfinex transfer raises questions about market signal
+Bitfinex outflows raises questions about market signal